 To minimize the amount of used sorbent material requiring disposal, saturated sorbent materials, with the exception of bags of loose sorbent, are to be squeezed through a sorbent wringer and reused.
+One wringer unit will be stored at each LSS, for mobilization to spill sites as part of the clean-up materials and equipment.
 The liquid extracted from the sorbent is to be handled as described below, and the wrung-out sorbent dealt with as detailed below.

 - a) All used sorbent materials, regardless of type, are to be placed in salvage drums with secure lid.
-The contents of the drum are to be marked with permanent marker or spray paint as follows: "Used Sorbent, <substance absorbed (i.e. Jet A1, oil)>, <site>, <date>." - b) The waste drums of sorbent material must be marked, labeled and stored as per EPP section 5-XV- Storage and Tracking of Waste Hazmat.
-They will be retrograded as per EPP section 5-XIX Hazardous Materials Retrograde. - c) Rinse salvage drums with water three times and strain rinse water through hydrophobic sorbent material.
-The rinseate is to be captured in a drum(s) and handled according to EPP section 5-XV - Storage and Tracking of Waste Hazmat.
-The Environmental Services
+The contents of the drum are to be marked with permanent marker or spray paint as follows: "Used Sorbent, <substance absorbed (i.e. Jet A1, oil)>,<site>, <date >." - b) If the spill has occurred at a SRR, the drum is to be transported to the base LRR or LSS site by the ERT upon their departure.
+If space on the helicopter does not permit immediate removal, marked drums are to be stored in the TSB.
+The drum(s) must be transported to the LSS or LRR within 4 months.
+Burning of used sorbent, or any other solid waste, at an SRR is prohibited.